 Additionally, pea protein is also low in carbs and calories, making it an ideal supplement for weight loss enthusiasts.
 So if you’re looking for a high-quality and affordable source of protein, pea protein may be the perfect option for you!

 Does Pea Protein Have Side Effects?

-Protein from pea is a plant-based protein that provides numerous health benefits.
+Protein from peas is a plant-based protein that provides numerous health benefits.
 However, it may also have side effects, depending on how it is used.

 Is Pea Protein Safe During Pregnancy?

-Pea protein is a plant-based protein that is often recommended for pregnant women because it has all essential amino acids that can be beneficial to the fetus.
-However, there isn’t enough information available on whether pea protein is safe during pregnancy.
+Pea protein is a plant-based protein that is often recommended for pregnant women because it has all the essential amino acids that can be beneficial to the fetus.

 Some studies have found that pea protein can be a source of beneficial nutrients for pregnant women.